 The PlayStation Camera has a microphone, which can pick up simple spoken commands.
 The PS4's voice controls are limited, especially compared to the Xbox One.
 It can be used to launch games, put the system in standby or capture a screenshot.
 However, voice functions can also work through a microphone, either by plugging the ear bud that comes with the system into your controller or through a fancy third-party headset.

-There's also the Playroom, a sort of tech demo that comes with the PS4.
+There is the Playroom, a sort of tech demo that comes with the PS4.
 It's a showroom feature, the kind of thing that gets otherwise uninterested people engaging with the console.
+But nearly two years down the line, we're rather bored of it.

 The closest thing it has to a game is air hockey, but the most engaging feature is AR Robots.
 Here, AR stands for augmented reality.